anas4488/Blog_App/README.md

 > Done with registration page and also used CRISPY forms which helps with bootstrap a lot when it comes to prettifying forms.

+> Made login and logout template.
+Did routing for both.
+Used login decorator(login_required) for authentication.

 > Tutorial by Cory (Youtube).